bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/ntp.md

 To driftfile:
 =============

-location of “drift” of your system clock compared to ntp servers:
+location of "drift” of your system clock compared to ntp servers:
 =================================================================

 /var/lib/ntp/ntp.drift